racha/BigWigs/README.md

 # BigWigs for Frostmourne by Rehab

-# Maintainer by House & Gomi
+Maintained by House & Gomi